robin-g-lee/robin-g-lee/README.md

 ### Classification And Regression Tree (CART)

-* Trees used for regression and trees used for classification have some similarities - but also some differences, such as the procedure used to determine where to split (!)
+* Trees used for regression and trees used for classification have some similarities - but also some differences, such as the procedure used to determine where to split.

 * Some techniques, often called ensemble methods, construct more than one decision tree:

   * **Boosted trees:** Incrementally building an ensemble by training each new instance to emphasize the training instances previously mis-modeled.
 A typical example is AdaBoost.
 These can be used for regression-type and classification-type problems.
   * **Bagging:** Bootstrap aggregated (or bagged) decision trees, an early ensemble method, builds multiple decision trees by repeatedly resampling training data with replacement, and voting the trees for a consensus prediction.
   * Random forest classifier is a specific type of bootstrap aggregating